jsreport/jsreport-core/README.md

 - `afterTemplatingEnginesExecutedListeners(req, res)` - engine like handlebars or jsrender extracted the content, the `res.content` contains Buffer with extracted content<br/>
 - `afterRenderListeners(req, res)` - recipes are executed, `res.content` contains final buffer which will be returned as a stream back, the last change to modify the output or send it elsewhere<br/>
 - `renderErrorListeners(req, res, err)` - fired when there is error somewhere in the rendering pipeline
+- `closeListeners()` called when jsreport is about to be closed, you will usually put here some code that clean up some resource

 ## Studio
 jsreport includes also visual html studio and rest API.
 This is provided through [jsreport-express](https://github.com/jsreport/jsreport-express) extension.
 See its documentation for details.